A morning ritual sure sounds nice (if it didn’t, you wouldn’t be reading this) but what’s the point of one? What’s it even supposed to accomplish?

 No, you don’t have to eat kale or mechanistically begin planning your day according to some odd formula.
 You’re human.
 The first thing you need to do is get your head on straight.
 Get your feelings sorted.
 Your mood.

-Research shows your mood in the morning affects your productivity all day:
+mood in the morning affects your productivity all day:

 Seriously, your mood is numero uno.
 Think you can ignore your feelings or fight them?
 Think again, Spock.